Table of Contents

 Paint It, Black by The Rolling Stones

 Paint It, Black uses the harmonic minor scale in the key of E, especially in the sitar riff and the guitar solo.
-The raised seventh degree creates a contrast with the natural minor scale used in the verses.
+The raised seventh-degree contrasts with the natural minor scale used in the verses.

 Desert Rose by Sting

 Sting is one of the few pop artists who has dared to use the double harmonic minor scale in a mainstream song.
-A collaboration with Cheb Mami, Desert Rose is a song that shines like the desert sun.
-The instrumental melody utilizes the C double harmonic scale’s flavor notes generously.
+A collaboration with Cheb Mami, Desert Rose shines like the desert sun.
+The instrumental melody generously utilizes the C double harmonic scale’s flavor notes.

 From root to the octave

-The harmonic minor guitar scale is a valuable tool, one we’ll explore in this lesson, for composers and musicians looking to infuse their music with unique colors and emotions.
-The harmonic minor guitar scale, a favorite among musicians, its distinctive sound and the tension created by the raised 7th degree make it an essential scale in various musical contexts.
+The harmonic minor guitar scale is a valuable tool we’ll explore in this lesson for composers and musicians looking to infuse their music with unique colors and emotions.
+The harmonic minor guitar scale, a favorite among musicians, its distinctive sound, and the tension created by the raised 7th degree make it an essential scale in various musical contexts.

 Harmonic Minor Scale FAQ